 5 cans of Jalapeno Ranch Style Beans, juice and all Ranch Style Beans

 1 rotisserie chicken (or cooked ground beef, brisket, pulled pork or some other type of meat)

 Add all ingredients to a pot that can fit it all or your slow cooker.
 Start with 2 cups of chicken broth.
 If your pot can handle more, add it, if not don’t.
 I only added 2 cups and it was all good.
 Bring to a boil and then turn down to simmer for about an hour.
 It should be done.
-If you find it too liquidy, simmer to your liking.
+If you find it too liquidy, keep simmering to your liking.

 **Note: I used the Jalapeno Ranch Style Beans @ Wal-Mart or any other grocer.
 If you have kiddies, you may want to use regular, but the spice is not that hot.
 Also, notice this recipe calls for no salt or pepper.
 There’s no need; they come out perfect, so hold off if you will, before adding either.
 When it’s done or close to, taste it and decide.

 Oh, and if you love slow cooking, these beans were included on the most wonderful website, Once A Month Meals, in their Winter Slow Cooker Menu Volume 1.
 There some really great recipes not only on this list, but the whole website.
 You should check it out.

 To see it in action: